buumu8/quote-of-the-day/README.md

 ## DEPLOYMENT

-Runs the app in the production mode.\
-On [Netlify](https://ornate-axolotl-b583db.netlify.app) to view it in your browser.
+Runs the app on [Netlify](https://ornate-axolotl-b583db.netlify.app) in your browser.